 The Samsung DA29-00020B Water Filter is guaranteed to fit Samsung side by side and French Door refrigerators.
 This filter provides clean, pure, filtered water and ice right from your refrigerator door.
-Not only does this filter provide great tasting water, but it also protects the components of your refrigerator from potential sediment damage, prolonging its longevity.
+Not only does this unit provide great tasting water, it also protects the components of your refrigerator from potential sediment damage, prolonging its longevity.
 The manufacturer promises to deliver great tasting, pure, filtered water at a fraction of the cost of buying bottled water, without the unnecessary waste.

 Samsung has designed this filter with revolutionary water filtration technology, including a high-grade carbon block filter that removes more than 99% of many harmful contaminants.
 This filter is tested and certified by NSF International Standards 42 and 43.
 It is designed to remove chlorine odors and tastes left behind in city water during the treatment process.
 It also removes heavy metals and chemicals, like lead and industrial contaminants.
 Microbial cysts such as parasites are also removed.